OXID-eSales/paypal-checkout-documentation/configuration.rst

 * For the highest possible security, enforce a 3D Secure query for every credit card transaction.
 * Have PayPal ensure that 3D Secure is only used when necessary.
   |br|
-  PayPal ensures that the majority of your customers can shop undisturbed.
+  PayPal ensures that most of your customers can shop undisturbed.
 * Disable 3D Secure result evaluation: To learn in which cases this setting may be useful for you, contact PayPal Customer Service at `paypal.com/en/webapps/helpcenter/helphub/home/ <https://www.paypal.com/en/webapps/helpcenter/helphub/home/>`_.

 |procedure|